kubernetes/kubernetes/docs/getting-started-guides/docker.md

 127.0.0.1   <none>    Ready
 ```

-If you are running different Kubernetes clusters, you may need to specify `-s http://localhost:8080` to select the local cluster.
+If you are running different kubernetes clusters, you may need to specify `-s http://localhost:8080` to select the local cluster.

 ### Run an application